Named 5 smartphone mistakes that compromise your security

 ” Juice jacking ” is a new form of attack: hackers use fake ports to stealthily access your data.

-Solution: Named 5 smartphone mistakes that compromise your security Use cables only for charging (“charge only”) Named 5 smartphone mistakes that compromise your security Charge only from paverbanks or power outlets Named 5 smartphone mistakes that compromise your security You can also use a USB condom adapter, which blocks data transfer.
+Solution: Use cables only for charging (“charge only”) Charge only from paverbanks or power outlets You can also use a USB condom adapter, which blocks data transfer.

 - Реклама -